Shakthivelms8/dp-420-cosmos-db-dev/instructions/31-create-container-arm-template.md

 The **Microsoft.DocumentDB** resource provider in Azure Resource Manager makes it possible to deploy accounts, databases, and containers using JSON files.
 While the files may be complex, they do follow a predictable format and can be written with the assistance of a Visual Studio Code extension.

-> &#128161; If you are stuck and cannot figure out a syntax error with your template, use this [solution Azure Resource Manager template][github.com/arm-template-guide] as a guide.
+> **Note** If you are stuck and cannot figure out a syntax error with your template, use this [solution Azure Resource Manager template][github.com/arm-template-guide] as a guide.

 1. In **Visual Studio Code**, in the **Explorer** pane, browse to the **31-create-container-arm-template** folder.